 Incorporated in 1989 and located in the southwestern corner of the Southwest planning area, Temecula traces its roots to Old Town Temecula, a historic western town dating from the 1890s.
 More recent development is characterized by planned residential developments, largely designed by the use of specific plans.
-As of 2009 1999, the City of Temecula encompassed over 30.1 square miles 16,385 acres with an estimated population of 102,604 45,162 and 32,973 13,631 households.
-At that time tThe City of Temecula's sphere of influence encompasses nearly 21.0 square miles 15,889 acres, located mainly in the Antelope/French Valley.
+As of 2009, the City of Temecula encompassed over 30.1 square miles with an estimated population of 102,604 and 32,973 households.
+The City of Temecula's sphere of influence encompasses nearly 21.0 square miles.